joey-qytyku/OS-90-i386/docs/Scheduler.md

 Each VM has a process control block like all other processes.
 An identifier specifies that it is an 86 machine.
 A GPM acts like a process, but switching to it is different.

 Two task state segments are used by the kernel.
 The second only is for VM86.
 The GP# handler looks at the process that was running and if it was a VM, it may emulate the instruction that caused it.
 Otherwise, it terminates the process.

+A virtual machine can run in concurrent or exclusive mode.

 ## Interrupt Faking

-Interruptss go through the GP# handler rather than IDT entries (unless IOPL is 3, not in this case).
-THe GP# handler emulates INT by manipulating the stack frame.
+Interrupts go through the GP# handler rather than IDT entries (unless IOPL is 3, not in this case).
+The GP# handler emulates INT by manipulating the stack frame.

 During startup, the kernel must run 16-bit drivers if there is no alternative.

-## Instruction Emulation

 Prefixes act as instrutions and the prefixed instruction can be interrupted before it executes.